whiskpo0/my-website/README.md

 ## Purpose

-This file is just a readme file.
+This file is just a readme file. some text